exceptional dementia care

 Every individual is unique and different.
 That’s why we believe that each resident deserves to live in a welcoming community that is best for them and their individual degree of memory loss.
 To ensure that our residents receive the best care most appropriate for their individual circumstances, we distinguish our community into two different “neighborhoods.”

-In Connections, we work diligently to help residents be independently engaged in their interactions and socialization, guiding them to find purpose and meaning each and every day.
-We stay attuned to our residents’ maximum cognitive abilities and recall in order to build upon their current strengths and abilities, supporting them and their families.
+In Connections, we strive to help residents be independently engaged in their interactions and socialization, guiding them to find purpose and meaning each and every day.
+We stay attuned to our residents’ maximum cognitive abilities and recall in order to make the most of their strengths and abilities, supporting them and their families.

 Designed for those residents who are showing more advanced signs of memory loss, Haven provides peace and security for those with middle-to-late stages of dementia.

-Since these individuals require more assistance and an increased level of care, we strive to create a safe and soothing space with minimal agitation and an abundance of compassion.
+Since these individuals require more assistance and a higher level of care, we strive to create a safe and soothing space with minimal distress and no shortage of compassion.

 Looking at life differently isn’t always easy, but it can always be beautiful.
 This is a journey that you and your family do not have to go through alone.
 Although dementia may deeply impact our lives, it doesn’t have to be allowed to take away our happiness.